Apple Apologizes for iPhone Battery Issue, Drops Replacement Prices to $29

 Although it’s distressing that the situation had to come to a head like this, Apple’s letter to customers is welcome, particularly because it ends with three steps that the company is taking:

 Through December 2018, Apple is reducing the price of out-of-warranty battery replacements.
-Initially, the company said that the lower prices would go into effect later in January, but the company has now started offering replacements at the $29 price via Apple Stores and Apple Authorized Service Providers.
-You can also send your iPhone in for a new battery for $29 plus $6.95 shipping.
+Initially, the company said that the lower prices would go into effect later in January, but Apple has already started offering replacements at the $29 price via Apple Stores and Apple Authorized Service Providers.
+You can also send your iPhone in for a new battery for $29 plus tax and $6.95 shipping.

 A forthcoming iOS update promises to give users more visibility into the health of their iPhone’s battery.
 We’d like to see iOS act more like macOS does on laptops, where it puts a “Service Battery” message in the menu bar’s battery menu.